-Contents Page 1.
-Introduction 3 2.
+1. Introduction 3 2.
 Regulation 3 3.
-Legal Definition of a privately fostered child 3 4.
-The Local Authority's Duties and Functions under the Children Act 1989 and Children (Private Arrangements for Fostering) Regulations 2005 4 5.
-Duties under the Children Act 2004, the Children (Private Arrangements for Fostering) Regulations 2005 and the National Minimum Standards for Private Fostering 2005 7 6.
+Legal Definition of a privately fostered child 3 The Local Authority's Duties and Functions under the Children Act 1989 and Children (Private Arrangements for Fostering) Regulations 2005 5 5.
+Duties under the Children Act 2004, the Children (Private Arrangements for Fostering) Regulations 2005 and the National Minimum Standards for Private Fostering 2005 8 6.
 Training for relevant staff 8 7.
-Change of behaviour in relation to private fostering 9 8.
-Advice/support and information available to private foster carers, parents/those with parental responsibility and privately fostered children 9 9.
-How relevant staff will have an understanding of the Directorate's duties and functions in relation to private fostering 11 10.
-How the Directorate will ensure that its duties and functions regarding private fostering are included in an induction and other training programmes, and these are reviewed and evaluated annually in line with changes in legislation and guidance 11 11.
-Monitoring the discharge of functions and compliance with part 9 of the Children Act 1989 11 12.
+Change of behaviour in relation to private fostering 9 Advice/support and information available to private foster carers, parents/those with parental responsibility and privately fostered children How relevant staff will have an understanding of the Directorate's duties and functions in relation to private fostering 11 10.
+How the council will ensure that its duties and functions regarding private fostering are included in an induction and other training programmes, and these are reviewed and evaluated annually in line with changes in legislation and guidance 11 11.
+Monitoring the discharge of functions and compliance with part 9 of the Children Act 1989 12 12.
 Regulating and Monitoring Meeting 12 13.
 Private Fostering Panel 13 14.
 Private Fostering Annual Report 14 15.
-Reviewing the policy statement 14 16.
-Advice on private fostering Advice on private fostering can be obtained from the lead officer 14
+Reviewing the policy statement 15 16.
+Advice on private fostering 14

-1 Introduction
+1. Introduction